camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/expressions.md

 ---

-# Limit the Exposing Spring Beans in Expressions
+# Limit the exposed Spring Beans

-When using the `ProcessEngineFactoryBean`, by default, all expressions in the BPMN processes will also "see" all the Spring beans.
-It's possible to limit the beans you want to expose in expressions or even exposing no beans at all using a map that you can configure.
+When using the `ProcessEngineFactoryBean`, by default, all expressions and scripts in the BPMN processes will also "see" all the Spring beans.
+It's possible to limit the beans you want to expose or even expose no beans at all using a map that you can configure.
 The example below exposes a single bean (printer), available to use under the key `printer`.
-To have NO beans exposed at all, just pass an empty list as `beans` property on the `SpringProcessEngineConfiguration`.
+To expose NO beans at all, pass an empty map as `beans` property on the `SpringProcessEngineConfiguration`.
 When no `beans` property is set, all Spring beans in the context will be available.

 ```xml
 <bean id="processEngineConfiguration"